 Use an electric toothbrush?
 There are toothbrush heads that some companies will accept back from you and recycle – like these recyclable toothbrush heads which are compatible with Oral-B electric toothbrushes.
 Simply post them back to their return address and the company will recycle them.

 There’s also a scheme called TerraCycle that you can use to recycle your toothbrush heads, toothbrush tubes and more.

 If you wear make up, we recommend switching from make-up remover wipes or using cotton pads to a muslin cloth at the end of the day.
 You can also buy reusable bamboo make-up remover pads like these, which are good for removing nail varnish as well as make up.
-Take a look on Amazon for your options.

 Do you use disposable razors for shaving?
 Switching to a safety razor can save you money as well being more environmentally friendly.
 They look a bit scary but there are lots of YouTube videos and articles that insist they are called safety razors for a reason.

 Bars of shampoo and conditioner are a great alternative to their bottled counterparts.
 They can be pricey (although cheaper ones are out there) but they do tend to last much longer bottled shampoo.